 - How many formal counts are conducted each shift?
-Three - How many counts are conducted each day?
-Six - Stick outs counts are counts that are conducted in areas other than housing units, such as food services and other areas of normally authorized locations.
+Three - · How many counts are conducted each day?
+Five - Stick outs counts are counts that are conducted in areas other than housing units, such as food services and other areas of normally authorized locations.
 When conducting and submitting the counts, employees are to actually see the offender before turning in theses counts. - How does the facility accomplish this?
-Stick out counts are called into the facility. - Does this process insure accountability and safe/secure operation of the facility?
+All offsite work crews are under the supervision of the sheriff department staff and counts are called into the control center. - Does this process insure accountability and safe/secure operation of the facility?
 Yes